 Sandra Day O'Connor College of Law (COL) Students

-Bloomberg Law provides a suite of resources for trademark practitioners with: news, opinions, practice tools, professional guidance, and legal analysis.
+Bloomberg Law provides a suite of resources for trademark practitioners, with news, opinions, practice tools, professional guidance, and legal analysis.

-Lexis provides a suite of resources for trademark practitioners with: cases, statutes, administrative decisions, trademark registrations, and legal news.
+Lexis+ provides a suite of resources for trademark practitioners, with cases, statutes, administrative decisions, trademark registrations, and legal news.

-Westlaw provides a suite of resources for trademark practitioners with: cases, administrative decisions & guidance, administrative filings, statutes & court rules, regulations, secondary sources, forms, trial court orders, and practical law.
+Westlaw provides a suite of resources for trademark practitioners, with cases, administrative decisions & guidance, administrative filings, statutes & court rules, regulations, secondary sources, forms, trial court orders, and practical law.

 United States Resources